jetkvm/kvm/README.md

 ## Backend

-The backend is written in Go and is responsible for KVM device management, audio/video streaming, the cloud API, and the cloud web. **Audio is now captured and encoded in-process using ALSA and Opus via CGO, with no external processes or IPC.**
+The backend is written in Go and is responsible for KVM device management, audio/video streaming, the cloud API, and the cloud web. **Audio uses dedicated subprocesses for both output and input streams, with CGO-based ALSA and Opus processing, IPC communication via Unix sockets, and comprehensive process supervision for reliability.**

 ## Frontend